 Wabash Sampling Blitz - May 5th

 Since the fall of 2009, volunteers throughout the Region of the Great Bend of the Wabash River watershed complete a snapshot assessment of water quality throughout the watershed.
 In the spring of 2011, we expanded to include sample sites within the Wildcat Creek watershed.
 Volunteers monitor temperature, water cloudiness (turbidity), nutrient levels, and pathogen concentrations.
-Join us for the Spring 2017 Wabash Sampling Blitz on a date to be announced!
+Join us for the Spring 2017 Wabash Sampling Blitz on May 5, 2017!

 How Monitoring Works?